johanbrook/whiteboard/README.md

 ## HTML

-The theme's HTML is valid HTML5, complete with ARIA roles for accessability.
+The theme's HTML is valid HTML5, complete with ARIA roles for accessibility.
+The theme's HTML structure (for a regular page, as an example) is as follows:

+	body
+	|__ header[role="banner"]
+		|__ hgroup
+			|__ h1 "Site title"
+			|__ h2 "Subtitle/Description"
+		|__ nav[role="navigation"]

+	|__ section[role="main"]
+	    |__ article.page
+			|__ h1 "Page title"

+	|__ footer[role="contentinfo"]

+Not too hard to grasp.
+These selectors are invaluable to have when targeting elements from the CSS as well (instead of having IDs and class attributes set).
+As you see, it's in `section[role="main"]` the main content goes (duh).
+I also advise you to use the `body` element as the main container for the site, and use the `html` element for background image/color.

 ## Javascripts

 There's no crazy use of Javascript built in – that's up to you to write – but some Javascript files are included.
 In the `style/js` directory you'll find:

+- `whiteboard.js`.
+The main script file.
+Automatically loaded.
+Put your custom code and setup functions here.
 - `html5.js`.
 Self-hosted HTML5 Shim for IE 8 and below.
 Automatically included in the `<head>`.
 Rather than using Google's I prefer using a local copy.
 Why?
 Imagine if Google Code would go down – every IE user with or below 8.0 would see a broken site.

+I've tossed a few handy libraries along with Whiteboard (lives in the library directory):

 - `jquery-1.5.1.min.js`.
 Local copy of jQuery 1.5.1.
 - `jquery.hashgrid.js`.
 Superb grid tool.
 Sets up a customizable (through CSS) grid overlay which can be shown with the 'G' key.
 More info on [http://hashgrid.com](http://hashgrid.com/).
 - `jquery.retina.js`.
 If you're targeting the iPhone 4, this handy script will replace all regular images on your site with (by you created) high-res images named after Apple's "@2x" convention.
 - `jquery.smoothscroll.js`.
 Smoothscroll on anchor links.
 Automatically loaded.
-- `whiteboard.js`.
-The main script file.
-Automatically loaded.
-Put your custom code and setup functions here.
+- `modernizr-1.7.min.js`.
+See [Modernizr.com](http://www.modernizr.com/).
+Detects HTML5, CSS3 and other modern browser features.

+For more JS polyfills, please see [https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills).

 ### Global theme path variable